Jennifer Lopez and Alex Rodriguez to put off plans to get married and have more children

 The pandemic of the new coronavirus has done with Jennifer Lopez and Alex Rodriguez. adiassem some of the plans that are important to the life of a married couple, such as a ceremony on a luxurious childhood in Italy to celebrate the wedding in the summer.

-The information to the tabloid “the National Enquirer”, it also means that the plans that She and her boyfriend have been extended to 2021.
+All the information is on the handout The National Enquirerthat also means that all the plans that She and her boyfriend have been extended to 2021.

 In march of last year, He gave her a ring with a larger stone than a diamond for your loved one in the amount of$ 3.8 million, and asked her to marry me.